shinmao/JobAuditor/README.md

 [OSX 10.10 /System/Library/LaunchDaemons/](http://cirrusj.github.io/Yosemite-Stop-Launch/)
 Even this is for Lion version, it is still worthy of refering to.
 Please work with `$ lsappinfo list`.

+### In next step of goal
+I wish to set up a dictionary of launchd service on OSX mojave.
+It must be better to use dictionary to focus on the most suspicious one.